Views from An Englishman in Wales

 Five Reasons To Go There

-1. Easy Access: Located only minutes from Junction 41 of the M4
+1. Easy access: Only minutes from Junction 41 of the M4.

-2. Family-Friendly Cycling and walking: A network of 25 miles (40 km) of disused railway lines and numerous footpaths, perfect for cyclists and walkers of all abilities
+2. Family-friendly cycling and walking: 25 miles (40 km) of disused railway lines and numerous footpaths, perfect for cyclists and walkers of all abilities.

-4. Excellent Facilities: A well-equipped café (try the house-specialty wraps), a small local museum on mining, a bike hire shop, and a new children's adventure play area next to the café
+4. Excellent facilities: A well-equipped café, a small local museum on mining, a bike hire shop, and a children's play area.

-5. Stunning Scenery!
-We visited in late autumn and were treated to a glorious palette of golds, oranges, reds, and yellows
+5. Stunning scenery!
+We visited in late autumn and were treated to golden, orange, red, and yellow foliage at its finest.

 Afan Forest Park Visitor Centre is SA13 3HG